spanner/radiant-reader_mailman-extension/README.markdown

 ## Author and copyright

-* Copyright spanner ltd 2011.
+* Copyright Spanner Ltd 2011.
 * Released under the same terms as Rails and/or Radiant.
 * Contact will at spanner.org